NandakishorV/fullstack-ai-chatbot/README.md

 # CHATBOT

-### Done using Python, Redis and Fastapi
+  Done using Python, Redis and Fastapi

--uses Huggingface ai for response generation
+- uses Huggingface ai for response generation
--uses POSTMAN for creating tokens and sending messages using generated tokens
+- uses POSTMAN for creating tokens and sending messages using generated tokens

 ### POSTMAN Setup